martinezguillaume/react-native-scroll-sync/README.md

 ```

 ### ⚙️ Advanced usage (with props)
-Use `syncKey` to group views explicitly, and `syncInterval` to control the scrollable range.
+Use `syncKey` to group views explicitly, `syncInterval` to control the active sync range, and `syncType` to define how views synchronize.

 ```tsx
 import { ScrollView, FlatList, SectionList } from 'react-native-scroll-sync';